($1,277) Movers From Chicago, IL to Columbus, GA

 When is the cheapest time to move from Chicago to Columbus?

-Because most people are moving from Chicago to Columbus in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Chicago to Columbus in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.